-The School believes that assessment should be a means for both teachers and students to evaluate the student's knowledge and learning, so as to support every student in achieving his/her learning potential, as well as a means for teachers to evaluate the effectiveness of their teaching practices.
+The School believes that assessment is an essential component of the learning cycle, and uses assessment for, assessment as and assessment of learning, both formally and informally.
+At the School, we aim for assessment to be a method for both teachers and students to evaluate the student's knowledge and learning, so as to support every student in achieving their learning potential, as well as a means for teachers to evaluate the effectiveness of their teaching practices.